 - A. Cash flow forecasting is performed by the various departments of the Company and aggregated by the Company's treasury department.
-It monitors rolling forecasts of liquidity requirements to ensure the Company has sufficient cash to meet operational needs. - B. The treasury department of the Company invests the remaining funds in interest-bearing demand deposits and domestic money market funds, as the instruments chosen have appropriate maturities or sufficient liquidity to provide sufficient headroom as determined by the abovementioned forecasts.
+It monitors rolling forecasts of liquidity requirements to ensure the Company has sufficient cash to meet operational needs. - B. The treasury department of the Company invests the remaining funds in interestbearing demand deposits and domestic money market funds, as the instruments chosen have appropriate maturities or sufficient liquidity to provide sufficient headroom as determined by the abovementioned forecasts.
 For the years ended December 31, 2022 and 2021, the position of the money market held by the Company is expected to generate immediate cash flow to manage liquidity risk. - C. The Company does not have derivative financial liabilities.
 The table below analyzes the non-derivative financial liabilities into relevant maturity groups based on the remaining period at the balance sheet date to the contractual maturity date.
 Except for those listed in the table, others mature within a year.
 The undiscounted cash flow amount is equivalent to the amount listed in the balance sheet.
 The remaining undiscounted cash flow of non-derivative financial liabilities is shown as follows:

-December 31, 2022 Non-derivative Financial Less s than 1 year 1 to 2 years 2 to 5 years Over 5 years Total Liabilities: Lease liabilities (current/non-current) Long-term loans \$ 10,628 1,478 \$ 9,459 10,614 \$ 24,138 33,850 \$ 177,376 149,028 \$ 221,601 194,970 December 31, 2021 Non-derivative Financial Less than 1 year 1 to 2 years 2 to 5 years Over 5 years Total Liabilities: Lease liabilities (current/non-current) \$ 10.136 \$ 9,228 \$ 23.585 \$ 182.208 \$ 225.157
+December 31, 2022 Less than 1 year 1 to 2 years 2 to 5 years Over 5 years Total Non-derivative Financial Liabilities: Lease liabilities (current/non-current) \$ 10,628 \$ 9,459 \$ 24,138 \$ 177,376 \$ 221,601 Long-term loans 1,478 10,614 33,850 149,028 194,970 Less than 1 December 31, 2021 year 1 to 2 years 2 to 5 years Over 5 years Total Non-derivative Financial Liabilities: Lease liabilities (current/non-current) \$ 10,136 \$ 9,228 \$ 23,585 \$ 182,208 \$ 225,157